StructureFold2/StructureFold2/README.md

 * Hardware guides (i.e. Linux workstation builds) for those labs looking to get a machine to do bioinformatics may be created.<br><br>
 * batch_fold_rna.py will be completely reworked to be more intuative and efficient.
-Alloting one thread per fold works fine for a pool of smaller RNAs, but comitting only one thread on on larger RNAs really slows things down.
+Alloting one thread per fold works fine for a pool of smaller RNAs, but comitting only one thread on on larger RNAs really slows things down.<br><br>
+* All motif modules may be merged into a single motif searching module with three modes (motif,compositon,multi-motif)